 On 23 March 2014, several cetacean experts and advocates visited CRAM-Q and they were given a tour by the staff.
 They were given permission to film and photograph.
 They authored a preliminary report based on what they observed during that visit.
 They viewed both Martinha and Barra, documenting the substandard facility and poor welfare conditions.

 Shortly after reaching the rescue centre, Barra, who was pregnant at the time, miscarried.
 Just like Martinha, Barra was subsequently classified as un-releasable due to 'health issues'.
-Barra remained in the facilities of CRAM-Q for at least 1½ years, but at some point after this, we believe she died.
-We do not know the exact date of her disappearance, but our investigations point to a wide time-frame of between 2014 and 2017 (see OTHER SOULS for more details about Barra).
+Barra remained in the facilities of CRAM-Q for at nearly two years, but died in September 2014 (see OTHER SOULS for more details about Barra).

 When searching online, we found this image of at least one dead dolphin (possibly up to seven dolphins) in the freezer at CRAM*.
 The one at the top appears to be a common dolphin.
 Could this be Martinha?
 Could this be Barra?
 Without transparency, we simply don't know.
 The photo is dated 'Oct 2016', which is within the time-frame during which Barra disappeared and our last evidence that Martinha was at CRAM-Q. Please note that we fully support science and the knowledge that is gained from necropsies (animal autopsies) however, it is unclear from this photo where these dolphins came from.